auth0/docs/articles/best-practices/rules.md

 ## Performance

 Rules execute as part of a pipeline where artifacts for authenticity are generated, as described in the [Anatomy](#anatomy) section above.
-As such, an enabled rule will execute for every login operation (interactive or otherwise), every silent authentication, and every time an access token is generated for an API call.
+As such, an enabled rule will execute for every login operation (interactive or otherwise), every silent authentication, and every time a user credentials related access token is generated for an API call.
 This means that even in small scale deployments performance can be a concern, which will only be exacerbated as the scale of deployment increases.

 ### Avoid unecessary execution